tedy-art/A-To-Z-Python/01_Basic Python/BASIC_ SYLLABUS_PYTHON.md

 - A tuple is a comma separated values within the round bracket ().
 - Tuples are used to store multiple items in a single variable.
 - a tuple is a collection that is ordered and unchangeable.
+- Tuple items are odreded, unchangeable, and allow duplicates.
+- Tuple items are indexed, the first item has index [0] and the second item index [1].

 #### How to create a tuple: